 As a result, Eastlake is home to Seattle’s highest concentration of houseboats — and the neighborhood only gets more interesting from there.

-We chose this Seattle secret as the site of Common Lake View and Common Rogers, which offer private microunits with onsite laundry, regular cleanings of shared spaces, and a host of other amenities beginning at only $1,100/month.
+We chose this Seattle secret as the site of Common Rogers, which offers private microunits with onsite laundry, regular cleanings of shared spaces, and a host of other amenities beginning at only $1,100/month.
 There’s so much to know about this under-the-radar neighborhood, so let’s get to exploring Seattle’s hidden gem.

 Only in Eastlake